KierstinS2024/Capstone2025/READMEv2.md

 ## 1. Tech Stack

-For this project, I will utilize the **MERN** (MongoDB, Express, React, Node.js) tech stack, enhanced with **Vite** for a faster and more efficient frontend development experience.
+For this project, I will utilize the **MERN** (MongoDB, Express, React, Node.js) tech stack (that we have been learning), enhanced with **Vite** for a faster and more efficient frontend development experience.
 Specifically:

 - **Frontend**: **React.js** with **Vite** will be used to build a dynamic and interactive user interface for the app.
 Vite will replace traditional bundlers like Webpack, providing faster development builds and optimized production bundling.
 - **Backend**: **Node.js** with **Express** will handle API requests, manage backend logic, and interact with the MongoDB database.